 - Baltimore Orioles - Chevy Volt - Is this their time to shine?
 The Orioles have key players scheduled to hit free agency in 2018.
-Can they keep performing like the have the past couple seasons?
+Can they keep performing like they have the past couple seasons?

 - Tampa Bay Rays - Chevrolet Captiva Sport - Not many people were interested.
 Like the Chevrolet Captiva Sport, the Tampa Bay Rays don’t seem to have many fans interested in coming out to the stadium to watch the team play or buy the car.

-- Toronto Blue Jays - Zamboni - The best sports in Toronto might be ice based now.
+- Toronto Blue Jays - Zamboni - The best sports in Toronto might be ice-based now.
 The past couple seasons have been amazing but the AL East is getting better and a wildcard spot is going to be even more difficult to get.
 Meanwhile, the Maple Leafs are poised to reach the playoffs.

 - Kansas City Royals - Toyota Prius - Not winning without a big head start.
 If the Royals can’t get out to a big lead this season, another .500 season looks likely.

-- Oakland Athletics - Delorean DMC-12 - Wishing they could turn the clock back to that 2014 wild-card game.
+- Oakland Athletics - Delorean DMC-12 - Wishing they could turn the clock back to that 2014 wildcard game.
 The A’s were ahead in the 8th, 9th and 12th inning of that game only to ultimately lose.

 - Washington Nationals - Bluesmobile - Gets you to the playoffs, then falls apart.
 The Nationals have made the playoffs in three of the past five seasons but haven’t been able to make it past the NLDS.

 - Atlanta Braves - FedEx Truck - Shipping their gear to the suburbs.
-The Atlanta Braves new stadium, SunTrust Park, is located 10 miles outside of Atlanta.
+The Atlanta Braves' new stadium, SunTrust Park, is located 10 miles outside of Atlanta.